AdobeDocs/commerce-cloud-service.en/help/cloud-guide/store/store-settings.md

 You can change your store locales without following a complex configuration import and export process, _if_ you have [SCD_ON_DEMAND](../environment/variables-global.md#scd_on_demand) enabled.
 You can update the locales using the Admin.

-You can add another locale to the Staging or Production environment by enabling `SCD_ON_DEMAND` in an Integration branch, generate an updated `config.php` file with the new locale information, and copy the configuration file to the target environment.
+You can add another locale to the Staging or Production environment by enabling `SCD_ON_DEMAND` in an integration branch, generate an updated `config.php` file with the new locale information, and copy the configuration file to the target environment.

 >[!WARNING]
 >